steveyen/actord/trunk/actord/src/main/scala/ff/collection/README.txt

 with a series of log files to hold all your data.

-The data in the StorageTreap can be dynamically, partially swizzled in-and-out of memory to persistent storage.
+The data in the StorageTreap can be dynamically, partially swizzled in-and-out of memory to persistent storage if you want to reclaim memory.

 To use it, subclass StorageTreap and implement your own key and value serialization methods.
-Keys and valuds can be any parametrized types.
+Keys and values can be any parametrized types.

 Here's a String key and String value example...